 Stress has a major impact on your daily life

-Being irritable, lying in bed worrying, not being able to think clearly, ... these are all consequences of stress.
-Those who say that they are never stressed are probably lying.
-Stress is perfectly normal and everyone experiences it from the mildest to the most extreme forms.
+Being stimulated, worrying, not being able to think clearly, … these are all consequences of stress.
+Whoever says that he/she is never stressed is probably lying.
+Stress is completely normal and everyone experiences it from the mildest to the most extreme forms.

 What is stress?

-Stress is actually tension and a kind of survival mechanism that you experience.
-That tension fuels your alertness, your concentration levels increase and you prepare your body to take action by fighting or fleeing.
-Your heart beats faster, your breathing and pulse quicken, your muscles tense up and adrenaline is released into the blood.
+Stress is actually a tension and a kind of survival mechanism that you experience.
+That tension stirs up your alertness, your ability to concentrate increases and you prepare your body to take action. by fight or flight.
+Your heart beats faster, you have a faster breathing and pulse rate, your muscles tense and adrenaline is released into the blood.

-In addition to the hormone adrenaline, your body also produces the stress hormone cortisol, if the danger is not gone in the short term.
-Cortisol makes it easier to cope with a stressful situation, but high levels of cortisol can have a negative impact on your health.
-In addition, you may experience feelings of dejection and lethargy, as this is also a form of stress.
+In addition to the hormone adrenaline, your body also produces the stress hormone cortisol, if the danger has not disappeared in the short term.
+Cortisol makes you better able to deal with a stressful situation, but a high cortisol level can have a bad influence on your health.
+You can also experience feelings of defeat and listlessness, because that is also a form of stress.

-In healthy situations, stress is only short-lived and your body needs time to recover afterwards.
-It is only when you experience long-term stress that it can give you physical and psychological health problems and that it dominates your life.
-People quickly tend to ignore those complaints and carry on with their lives, but it doesn't work that way.
-In the end, many people end up in a vicious circle with burnout as a result.
+In healthy situations, stress is only short-lived and your body then needs time to recover.
+It is only when you experience long-term stress that it can give you physical and psychological health problems and that it controls your life.
+People quickly tend to ignore those complaints and go on with their lives, but it doesn't work that way.
+In the end, many people end up in a vicious circle, resulting in overwork or burnout.

 Stress can be accompanied by various complaints.
 Here is an overview of the most common complaints:

 - Pressure on chest

 - Crying spells